 Skateboard wheels for street require smaller wheels, anything between 49mm and 53mm is fine.
 Street wheels have a smaller diameter which makes them more responsive and usually weigh less.

-For the best street skating wheels look for the following features:
+For the street skating wheels look for the following features:

 - Wheels diameter between 49 mm and 53 mm.